Greg4268/Arduino_RFID_Authenticator/README.md

 # 🔐 Arduino RFID Authenticator (R4 WiFi + RC522)

-This project is a simple RFID authentication system built using an **Arduino R4 WiFi**, an **RC522 RFID module**, and basic components like LEDs and a buzzer.
-It reads RFID card data and provides authentication feedback using a green LED and success tones (if authorized) or a red LED and error tones (if unauthorized).
+This project is a simple RFID authentication system built using an **Arduino R4 WiFi**, an **RC522 RFID module**, and basic components the built-in LED matrix and a buzzer.
+It reads RFID card data and provides authentication feedback using a check-mark and success tones (if authorized) or an 'X' and error tones (if unauthorized).

 ## 🛠️ Hardware Used

 - **Arduino R4 WiFi**
 - **RC522 RFID Module**
-- **Red LED**
-- **Green LED**
 - **Buzzer**
 - **Jumper Wires & Breadboard**